mccoyJosh/ClassInfo/SDEV120/M01/Day1/0_intro.md

 Welcome to SDEV 120!
 We will learn the fundamentals of computers in this course so hopefully you get a feel and understanding on how these *generally* work.

-In this class, we really do not get into "coding" per se, but see how one should go about writing good code.
+In this class, we really don't get into "coding" per se until the near end of the class, but we mostly see how one should go about writing good code.

 ------